Alen983/Crowd-Code-Central/Readme.md

 <img align=right width=40% height=40% src="think.gif">

-This is a repo created with the idea of understanding pull requests.
+This is a repo created with the idea of exploring the world of technology,programming,educational ideas.
 Feel free to contribute to this random repo with anything.

+<h3>1.GITHUB PULL Request</h3>

 Day 01:
 Created The repo with the name provided by GITHUB itself.